Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-At the time `square` is called, the compiler hasn’t seen a prototype yet, so it doesn’t know that `square` expects an argument of type `int`.
+At the time `square` is called, the compiler hasn't seen a prototype yet, so it doesn't know that `square` expects an argument of type `int`.
 Instead, the compiler performs the default argument promotions on `x`, with no effect.
 Since it's expecting an argument of type `int` but has been given a `double` value instead, the effect of calling `square` is undefined.
-The problem can be fixed by casting `square`’s argument to the proper type:
+The problem can be fixed by casting `square`'s argument to the proper type:

 ```C
 printf ("Square: %d\n", square((int) x));